krmanik/Anki-xiehanzi/index.md

 ![Option](https://github.com/infinyte7/Anki-xiehanzi/blob/master/image/image3.png?raw=true)

 ## Acknowledgement
-I have not designed the writing chinese js library Hanziwriter, it comes from the awesome [Hanziwriter](https://hanziwriter.org) JavaScript library.
+I have not designed the writing chinese js library HanziWriter, it comes from the awesome [Hanziwriter](https://hanziwriter.org) JavaScript library.

 The chinese character and stroke order data used by [Hanziwriter](https://github.com/chanind/hanzi-writer) is derived from the [ Make me a Hanzi](https://github.com/skishore/makemeahanzi).